subpixelch/flexgrid/README.md

 ```

 Plop as many blocks as you want.
 They'll wrap down to the next line nicely.

+**A note on overflow:** You might get some overflow as a result of the negative margins.
+You can get rid of this with `overflow-x: hidden` applied to wrapping containers.

 ### Nesting
 Anytime you want to nest, you'll need to add another one of those row divs in there and apply `row()` to it.